Gamboge: History

 Gamboge's first recorded use dates back to the 8th century during which time it appeared in Japanese art.
 Some historians speculate small shipments of the pigment were able to be distributed in European contexts due to the occasional over-land trade journeys made from Asia to Europe.
 Gamboge became much more accessible in the 17th century as shipping grew in popularity as a method of transporting goods from Asia to Europe, and it was around this time that its popularity in watercolors grew.

 A Garcinia tree of the Clusiaceae family, which is the source of gamboge.

 The pigment is derived from the gum of a species of evergreen of the family Guttiferae which grows in southeast Asia, primarily Cambodia and Thailand.
 In fact, gamboge gets its name from a now-antiquated name for Cambodia, Camboja, though it was also referred to as gama gitta in some 17th century European color manuals.
 The pigment is extracted from Guttiferae trees through a process of cutting several deep incisions into the tree's trunk thus allowing the resin to bleed out into pre-mounted bamboo canes used as receptacle to initially catch and later transport the product.
 The practice of collecting gamboge in bamboo cane was so widespread and recognizable that the pigment was often referred to as "pipe gamboge" for how it conformed to the cylindrical shape of the receptacle.

 There was a brief shortage of the pigment during the 1970s and 1980s due to trade restrictions placed on the Khmer Rouge regime.
 During this time, shipments of the gum which makes gamboge were found to contain bullet casings and other impurities which tainted the pigment.

 While gamboge is best known for its use in artwork, it does have a secondary function as a laxative.
-In small doses it can cause watery feces while large doses have been reported to cause death.
+In small doses it can cause watery feces while large doses have been reported to cause death.In the 19th century, gamboge was the chief ingredient of "Morison's Pills", a widely sold quack remedy; several people in Britain died after taking large doses, and in 1836 one seller was convicted of manslaughter.